 7. When the Network and Dial-up Connections window opens, right-click on any network adapter and select Properties.
 Then select Internet Protocol and click Properties.
 This displays the Internet Protocol (TCP/IP) Properties window.

-To set an adapter's IP address, use the following menu:
+Broadcom Advanced Control Suite: Broadcom Gigabit Ethernet Adapter User's Guide To set an adapter's IP address, use the following menu: